ujihisa/okta-scim-beta/README.md

 ### /Groups API endpoint

-Okta does not yet support using the `/Groups` endpoint of a SCIM API.
+Okta currently does not support using the `/Groups` endpoint of a SCIM API.
 When support is added for the `/Groups` endpoint, Okta plans on using the following HTTP requests against the `/Groups` endpoint: